C.D. Vaca Díez

 Club Deportivo Vaca Díez is a Bolivian football club based in Cobija, Pando.
-The club was founded on 19 March 1952, and compete in the Primera División, holding home matches at the Estadio Roberto Jordán Cuéllar, with a capacity of 25,000 people.
+The club was founded on 19 March 1952, and competes in the first tier of the Pando Football Association Championship, holding home matches at the Estadio Roberto Jordán Cuéllar, with a capacity of 25,000 people.

 History

 Founded on 19 March 1952, Vaca Díez played for the first time in a national competition in 2005, after winning their regional league championship in Pando and subsequently qualifying to the Copa Simón Bolívar.
 The club played in that category in a further seven times, reaching the final in 2022.

 On 24 November 2022, Vaca Díez achieved their first-ever promotion to the Primera División, after defeating Libertad Gran Mamoré on penalties.

+Vaca Díez participated in the 2023 Bolivian Primera División tournament, but were relegated after finishing the season in the bottom two places of the aggregate table.